htc-ccis1301/fall-2016/src/morea/page-layout/ex-fan-page-p5.md

 ### Layout and Spacing
 Adjust the spacing (padding and margins) throughout your site to allow open space between your content.
 Aim for the 60-30-10 rule, where 60% of the page layout is open or negative space.

+Be careful with the use of images so that they do not make the site look too cluttered.
+When using full page background images, you might cover over parts of them to give your main content a solid background and some open or negative space.
+An alternate approach would be to limit the image to a portion of the page, similar to the hero image in the case study, though you should not feel restricted to having that image be at the top of the page.
+It might also fit nicely along the side, middle, or bottom.

 ### Float something
 Use CSS to float something on the page either right or left of some other content.
 Remember that the order of the elements is important with float.
 If you are not getting the look you want, you may need to swap the order.
 (Refer back to the examples from the textbook if needed.)